mayfrost/guides/X.md

 `Ctrl-t + Q`

-The custom _".ratpoisonrc"_ file which goes under in your home directory can be customized to your needs:
+The custom _".ratpoisonrc"_ file which goes under your home directory can be customized to your needs:
 ```
 # text editor
 bind e exec gjots2